komatinenivs/Assignment2-komatineni/README.md

  4. .
 From Doha take a flight to Hyderabad Airport
     1. from Hyderabad take a car to Ongole City

+Items that can be brought to my favorite place.

 - Credit and Debit Card
 - Cash
 - Cricket bat
 - ball
 - Cotton clothes